codeniko/vtundfix/README.md

 Vtundctl merges the commands for Vtund and Vtundfix, along with their init script commands.
 Here is an example of calling a command for **Vtund** through Vtundctl and what it does:
-> vtundctl vtund lcsr 192.168.1.100     - start Vtund client process that will attempt to connect to Vtund server
+> vtundctl vtund lcsr 192.168.1.100  # *start Vtund client process that will attempt to connect to Vtund server*

 ##Inside Vtundfix (How it works)
 This section will cover how Vtundfix works on the inside incase changes need to be made or something weird is happening.